3slab/helm-charts/stable/alfresco-content-services-community/README.md

   - name: email
     set_header: X-Alfresco-Remote-Email

-  # The SP name to register in SAML SDP
+  # The SP name to register in SAML IDP
   entity_id: alfresco
   cert: |
     # paste here the SP certificate
   key: |
     # paste here the SP key
   idp_metadata: |
-    # paste here the XML content of SDP Metadata
+    # paste here the XML content of IDP Metadata
 ```

 You also need to change the global properties configmap.
 Somewhere in , add: